p21nc3/TheCompiler/README.md

 Hydrogen is currently under development, but hopping it will grow in the near future.

-## About Hydrogen and the Compiler

-Hydrogen is a programming language designed to be simple, safe, and expressive.
-It is a good choice for beginners and experienced programmers alike.

-The Hydrogen Compiler is a tool that converts Hydrogen code into assembly language.
-This allows you to run Hydrogen code on any platform that supports assembly language.

 ## Why Rust?

-yes TheCompiler is build upon Rust.
+Yes TheCompiler is build upon Rust.
 Here is the most important reason why we chose Rust over C++: Because C++ is too mainstream.
 I mean, come on, everyone is using C++.
 It's like the Justin Bieber of programming languages.
 So I thought, **"Why not?
 Let's do it!"**

 I believe that Rust is the best language for this project.
 I am excited to see what I will accomplish with Rust!